 There have also been a few studies that have identified a link between using corticosteroid creams for an extended time period.
 This includes prescription-strength hydrocortisone to treat eczema, which might increase your chances of seeing stretch marks.

 Why Do Men’s Stretch Marks Happen?

 In case you didn’t already know.
 Men’s stretch marks happen anywhere on your skin.
-But they are more likely to show up when there is rapid weight gain, loss or muscle growth.
+But they are more likely to show up when there is rapid weight gain, loss, or muscle growth.
 Research says that it’s more common for teenage men to see men’s stretch marks happen on their buttocks, calves, back, or thighs.
 And in adult males, they usually happen in the buttocks area.

 Men’s stretch marks happen and are essentially a scar that develops when collagen and elastin, two proteins that keep skin healthy, are damaged.
-Dr. Nazanin Saedi, M.D., the director of the Jefferson Laser Surgery and Cosmetic Dermatology Center in Philadelphia says losing weight slowly can lower your chances of developing stretch marks.
-According to Dr. Konstantinos Spaniolas, associate director of the Bariatric and Metabolic Weight Loss Center at Stony Brook University, explains that it’s best to lose no more than one percent of your body weight each week.
+Dr. Nazanin Saedi, M.D., the director of the Jefferson Laser Surgery and Cosmetic Dermatology Center in Philadelphia, says losing weight slowly can lower your chances of developing stretch marks.
+Dr. Konstantinos Spaniolas, associate director of the Bariatric and Metabolic Weight Loss Center at Stony Brook University, explains that it’s best to lose no more than one percent of your body weight each week.
 This helps you retain muscle and weight loss.
 Better yet, it also reduces the likelihood of getting stretch marks.